Table of Contents

 - Web scraping’s market size is expected to increase, but many obstacles will also arise.

-- AI, the hot new kid on the block, can revolutionize web scraping projects in favor of and against web scrapers.
+- AI, the hot new kid on the block, can revolutionize web scraping project ideas in favor of and against web scrapers.
 It can already analyze data easy and fast, but it will also supercharge anti-bot measures.

 - Real-time scraping looks promising too.
 And the democratization of web scraping is expected, with more no-code and low-code tools popping up.